 In determining whether or not an Other Black Out Period will either apply or cease, the Board may request all Designated Persons to confirm to the Company Secretary whether they are aware (as defined in the ASX Listing Rules) of any Inside Information.

-7.3 Notice of Intent to Deal in the Company’s Securities
+7.3 Notice of Intent to Deal in the Company Securities

-Designated Persons (or any family member or associate over whom they have influence) are prohibited from dealing in the Company’s Securities at any time, including in exceptional circumstances set out in section 7.4, without providing the Managing Director or the Chairman (as applicable) (and the Chairman in the case of the Managing Director (if applicable) and any one of the other directors in the case of the Chairman) with prior written notice, within three (3) business days of the transaction occurring, of their intent to deal in the Company’s Securities.
+Designated Persons (or any family member or associate over whom they have influence) are prohibited from dealing in the Company’s Securities at any time, including in exceptional circumstances set out in section 7.4, without providing the CEO/MD (and the Chairman in the case of the CEO/MD and Company Secretary in the case of the Chairman) with prior written notice, within three (3) business days of the transaction occurring, of their intent to deal in the Company’s Securities.

 A copy of the notice will be sent to the Company Secretary for the official file.